Skip to main content

 Park History

-Nora Nature Reserve was established in 1998 to protect the pristine Nora River watershed from potential logging and mining development.
-The reserve preserves representative mountain-taiga ecosystems of the Amur region that have been lost to development elsewhere.
-Scientific research focuses on permafrost-dependent ecosystems and climate change impacts.
+Nora Nature Reserve was established on February 2, 1998 to protect the pristine Nora River watershed from potential logging and mining development.
+[1] The reserve preserves representative taiga-wetland ecosystems of the Amur region that have been lost to development elsewhere.
+Scientific research focuses on the mass roe deer river migrations, permafrost-dependent ecosystems, and climate change impacts on boreal habitats.

 Major Trails And Attractions

 Pristine wilderness river systems flowing through unbroken larch taiga offer remote wilderness experiences.
-Mountain ridges provide panoramic views.
+The mass roe deer river crossings in September are a globally rare wildlife spectacle.
+Mountain ridges in the northern section provide panoramic views over the taiga landscape.
 The intact predator-prey ecosystem operates without human interference.
 Autumn larch color displays transform the landscape gold.
 True wilderness solitude in a vast roadless territory.

 Visitor Facilities And Travel

 The reserve is very remote, accessible from Blagoveshchensk via long overland journeys to the reserve periphery.
-River access during summer provides the most practical approach.
-Permits required.
+River access during summer provides the most practical approach for scientific visitors.
+Permits required from the reserve administration.
 Facilities minimal.
 Best visiting season June-September.

 Conservation And Sustainability

 The reserve remoteness provides inherent protection.
 Main threats include illegal gold mining, poaching, and fire.
 Climate change impacts on permafrost are monitored as thaw could fundamentally alter the landscape and hydrology.
-The reserve provides baseline data for understanding undisturbed boreal ecosystem functioning.
+[1] The reserve provides baseline data for understanding undisturbed boreal ecosystem functioning and tracks the ecological role of the mass roe deer migrations on riverine vegetation.

 Visitor Ratings